anguyen8/visual-correspondence-XAI/CHM-Corr/README.md

 For convience, we also release the kNN ranking for all the datasets.
 To download kNN rankings for all datasets, please view `scores/Download.md` or use `scores/Download.py`.

-### Run CHM-Corr classifier
+### Run the CHM-Corr classifier

-There are two CHM-Corr classifiers: A general `CHMCorr.py` for all datasets and `CHMCorr-CUB.py`, which handles the CUB dataset and supports a user-provided mask (Referred to as `CHM-Corr+` in the paper).
+There are two CHM-Corr classifiers: A general [`CHMCorr.py`](https://github.com/anguyen8/visual-correspondence-XAI/blob/main/CHM-Corr/src/classifier/CHMCorr.py) for all datasets and [`CHMCorr-CUB.py`](https://github.com/anguyen8/visual-correspondence-XAI/blob/main/CHM-Corr/src/classifier/CHMCorr-CUB.py), which handles the CUB dataset and supports a user-provided mask (Referred to as `CHM-Corr+` in the paper).

-For ImageNet validation sets:
+* For ImageNet validation sets:

 ```bash
 # ImageNet